codess-aus/DP-100/Experiment.md

 *Normalization* is a technique that is often applied as part of data preparation for machine learning.
 You would change the numeric data in the columns to use a common scale without distorting differences in the range of values or losing information.

+Normalize Data allows you to configure all columns that contain numerical data to have the same scale without losing information.
+This will allow the training step to eliminate bias that could be associated with higher values because of certain column value units.

 **Partition and Sample module**.
 This module helps create partition of the source dataset and maintain the same ratio of values.
 This is useful to reduce the size of the dataset and not eliminate imbalance of the source data.
+This module performs sampling on a dataset and analyzes the data without losing meaning.

 **Split Data module**.
 The Split Data module is used to divide the dataset into two distinct sets based on the splitting mode provided.
 This is useful when training models by creating a training set and a testing set.